ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/environment-setup.md

 * What does it mean to build your project?
 * What does it mean to flash your project?
 * What is the process for putting your code onto your team's GitHub repo?
-* What is a GPIO?
+* What is a GPIO pin?